elslammo/GettingAndCleaningData/CodeBook.md

 -----------------
 The original raw data is the "[Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)" available from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.html).
 As stated in the abstract, it is a "Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors."

-The original data set used in this process can be downloaded [HERE](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+The original data set can be downloaded [HERE](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-The original data set inclues multiple files and folders, with TEST data separated from TRAINING data.
-Each of these sets includes three individual files for activity measurements, activity labels, and the subject (person) performing the activity.
+The original data set inclues multiple files and folders, with *test* data separated from *training* data.
+Each test/training set includes three separate files for activity measurements, activity labels, and the subject performing the activity.

 The downloaded data extracts into the following folders and files: